 As a professor of Digital Art & Design, I teach various hybrid studio art, digital art, graphic design, new media, digital storytelling, communication technology & web design courses for graduate and undergraduate level programs simultaneously in NYC between CUNY York College & the Borough of Manhattan Community College, NYIT, The Graduate School of Technology at Touro College, & Iona College.
 I completed my 15th year of teaching this past spring semester.

-ABOUT MOCA LIGHTS MoCA L.I.ghts will transform the Village of Patchogue into an immersive open-air museum and arts destination.
-MoCA L.I.ghts programming will include a number of outdoor art experiences including Art on the Marquee, Mapped, and the Night Vision pop-up gallery.
-Innovative projected artworks utilizing specialized projection mapping techniques, animation, and site-specific media works created by local, national, and international artists will be exhibited for free to the public on foot, by car, and online from October to December 2020.
+ABOUT MOCA LIGHTS A signature event of the Patchogue Arts Council.
+MoCA L.I.ghts; Transforms the Village of Patchogue into an immersive open-air museum and arts destination.
+MoCA L.I.ghts programming will include a number of outdoor art experiences including Art on the Marquee, Artchitecture, and the Night Vision pop-up projected gallery.
+Innovative projected artworks utilizing specialized projection mapping techniques, animation, and site-specific media works created by local, national, and international artists will be exhibited for free to the public on foot, by car, and online.
+Long Island’s first immersive art experience of its kind.

 Please help us continue to provide free programming and artist resources like the above!